fjolnir/DatabaseKit/README.md

- ActiveRecord ReadMe
+ DatabaseKit ReadMe
 =====================

 About:
 ======
-ActiveRecord is an insanely easy to use database framework written in objective-c It's obviously "inspired" by the infamous ActiveRecord that comes with Rails(http://rubyonrails.org) But it tries to be more versatile when it comes to working with multiple connections.
+DatabaseKit is an unbelievably straight-forward to use database framework for Objective-C.

-ActiveRecord was written by Fjölnir Ásgeirsson and is licensed with the BSD license.
+DatabaseKit was written by Fjölnir Ásgeirsson and is licensed under the BSD license.

 Features:
 =========
  * Supported databases
   - SQLite 3
-  - MySQL 5.0 (Currently not maintained)
+  - (PostgreSQL planned for the very near future)
+ * Query composition done purely in Objective-C
- * Supported relationships
+ * Table relationships
-  - Has many
-  - Has one
-  - Has and belongs to many
-  - Belongs to
  * Almost no code required

 Minitutorial